 - Collaborative initiatives with stakeholders, including the private sector, to adapt technologies to user needs.

-During the UNFCCC COP18 held in Doha, Qatar, in December 2012, Parties agreed to launch the operationalization of the Climate Technology Center and Network (CTCN).
+During the UNFCCC COP18 (2012), Parties agreed to launch the operationalization of the Climate Technology Center and Network (CTCN).
 They selected a consortium led by the United Nations Environmental Programme (UNEP) as Climate Technology Center host.
 The CTCN is an important part of the Technology Mechanism established by UNFCCC.

 Annually for low-carbon technologies, renewables, and sustainable urban transport